Krugou/JakSurveillance/Readme.md

 # Metropolia Attendance app project

->This app is made for metropolia university of applied sciences to help teachers to take attendance in their classes.
+>This app is made for metropolia university of applied sciences to help teachers to take attendance in their Lectures.

 [Project link here!](https://JakSec.northeurope.cloudapp.azure.com/)